onecompiler/docs/java.md

 ```
 ### 3. For:

 For loop is used to iterate a set of statements based on a condition.
-Usually for loop is preferred when number of ierations is known in advance.
+Usually for loop is preferred when number of iterations is known in advance.

 ```java
 for(Initialization; Condition; Increment/decrement){